selvaklnc/wmao/src/content/posts/money-income-stream.md

 Final Thoughts
 --------------

-LeadsLeap isn't just a marketing toolbox, it's a complete business opportunity.
+<span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> isn't just a marketing toolbox, it's a complete business opportunity.
 With five different ways to earn and a proven platform that's been around for over a decade, you can turn your passion for [digital marketing](/digital-marketing-strategy) into real, sustainable income.

 Even if you're just starting out, you can begin by using the free tools, promoting your affiliate link, and growing your earnings step by step.

-In the next chapter, we'll wrap up the series by looking at LeadsLeap's built-in education tools, including their blog, Insider Advertising Report, and “One Signup A Day” strategy.
+In the next chapter, we'll wrap up the series by looking at <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>'s built-in education tools, including their blog, Insider Advertising Report, and “One Signup A Day” strategy.

 **You've learned:**

-*   What LeadsLeap is and how it operates as a free and paid earning website
+*   What <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> is and how it operates as a free and paid earning website
 *   Different earning methods inside LeadsLeap including ad clicks and referrals
 *   How to log in, navigate the dashboard, and use the LeadsLeap app for mobile income
 *   Benefits of upgrading your LeadsLeap membership for higher earnings